Mass Spectra of $\Lambda_Q\bar{\Sigma}_Q$ Hexaquark States in QCD Sum Rules: Discussion and Conclusions

 It should also be noted that Ref.~\cite{Chen:2016ymy} systematically studied hidden-charm hexaquark states.
 In their results, only the $J^P = 0^+, 1^+$ hidden-charm baryonium states were found, with some of their masses falling in the range of $5.5$--$6.0$~GeV, which is consistent with our findings.
 The main differences between that work and the present study are twofold: First, the $\Sigma$ baryon interpolating currents used in the two works are different, leading to the construction of distinct baryonium currents that could couple to different states, which is why the $J^P = 0^-, 1^-$ hidden-charm baryonium states $\Lambda_c \bar{\Sigma}_c$ are found in this work and obtained different mass values.
 Second, this work takes into account a larger number of nonperturbative condensate contributions, such as the dimension-10 condensate $\langle q\bar{q} \rangle^2 \langle G^2 \rangle$ and the dimension-11 condensate $\langle q\bar{q} \rangle^2 \langle qG\bar{q} \rangle$, which were not considered in their work.
 From our calculations, it is evident that the contribution of $\langle q\bar{q} \rangle^2 \langle qG\bar{q} \rangle$ is greater than $10\%$ in many states, and can even approach $20\%$.
 This has a significant impact, directly affecting the existence of $J^P = 0^-, 1^-$ states.

+As is discussed above, to search for the $\Lambda_c \bar{\Sigma}_c$ state, experiments could increase the center-of-mass energy and explore the region $5.5$--$6.0$~GeV.
 For the hidden-bottom baryonium states $\Lambda_b\bar{\Sigma}_b$, no possible signals have been observed experimentally so far.
 The states we have calculated would be detected in experiments such as STCF, LHCb, ATLAS, BelleII, and others.
 They can serve as candidates for hidden-bottom resonances in the $12$~GeV region.

+Xuan-Heng Zhang appreciates Bing-Dong Wan and Liang Tang for their highlight discussions.
+This work was supported in part by the National Key Research and Development Program of China under Contracts No.~2025YFA1613900, by the National Natural Science Foundation of China(NSFC) under the Grants 12475087 and 12235008.

 \begin{appendix} In the appendix, the analytical results for the spectral densities are presented, corresponding to 8 different configurations, i.e., four quantum numbers for each of the hexaquark states with two different baryonic currents.
 In calculating the spectral densities, the \texttt{FeynCalc} package \cite{Shtabovenko:2020gxv,Shtabovenko:2016sxi,Mertig:1990an} is utilized to trace out the $\gamma$-matrices.